 10- Keep it Simple

 There you have it.
-The guidelines above should be the only measures you need to keep running and training throughout your vacations and trips.
+The guidelines above should be the only measures you need to keep running throughout your vacations and trips.

 Now it’s your turn.
 Do you have any personal favorite tips to share with us?